franksnbeeeeans/AMP_Portal_Load_Timer/README.md

 2. You need to fill in credentials for each portal for accounts without Two Factor Authentication enabled in the config.py script.

+3. If you haven't installed selenium, you'll need to do that: pip install selenium

 NOTE: Requires Python 3.6+